ariajanke/blockgames/README.md

 ## Current Development Stage
 Nondemonstrable (Stage 1/4)

-This will likely be moved over into the Demonstrable stage, pending presentational changes and the creation the "wip" branch.
+In order to reach the demonstrable stage, I need to add features such that a user can use/learn how to use this application without "just knowing".
+This will involved changes to the README and include instructions presented in the app.

 ## Goals
 - 12 Scenarios for the Puyo derivative